Almighty-Satan/JASKL/README.md

 JASKL is a simple config library supporting multiple different formats.

 ### How to use it?
 JASKL is based on `Config`s and `ConfigEntry`s.
-Create a new Config by instantiating one of the following classes: `TomlConfig`, `PropertiesConfig` or `HoconConfig`.
+Create a new Config by instantiating one of the following classes:
+`TomlConfig`, `PropertiesConfig`,  `HoconConfig` or `MongodbConfig`.
 After that, new `ConfigEntry`s can be created and added to the config.

 ### Example